Isaac Roop: Career

 In September 1859, Roop was elected the first territorial governor of the proposed Nevada Territory.
 At the time, Susanville was thought to be in Nevada, instead of California.
 The new provisional government first convened on December 15, 1859, in the town of Genoa.
 Roop lived in the contested County of Roop.
 He was elected in 1861 to the new Nevada Territorial Senate.

 After the county's dissolution in 1865, Roop returned to Susanville.
 Roop became Lassen County's district attorney for two terms.

 Personal life

-On December 24, 1840, Roop married Nancy Gardner, his tutor.
-They had children: John, Isaiah, and Susan.
+On December 24, 1840, Roop married Nancy Gardner (attended college), his tutor.
+They had children: Susan Engle born November 13, 1841; John V. born November 27, 1843; and Isaiah J. born November 30, 1845.
 On June 20, 1850, Nancy died of typhoid fever.

 Isaac Roop died in Susanville on February 14, 1869.
-His daughter Susan Arnold resided in the town as well until her own death in 1921, and both were buried in the town's cemetery.
+His daughter Susan Engle Roop Arnold (1841-1921) resided in the town as well until her own death in 1921, and both were buried in the town's cemetery.
 There is a mural depicting father and daughter in Uptown Susanville on the outside wall of Johnson's Shoes.

 Roop County, Nevada, was named after him.